Betfsh/news_correlation_10ac_week0-/README.md

 4. **Dashboards**: Design and implement a dashboard using Streamlit or React to visualize analysis results.
 5. **Deployment**: Deploy the project using GitHub Actions for continuous deployment, and configure environment variables and PostgreSQL database.

+## Task 1: Project Setup and EDA

+- **Git and GitHub Setup**: Created a GitHub repository and set up version control.
+- **Python Environment Setup**: Prepared a Python environment for data analysis.
+- **Exploratory Data Analysis (EDA)**: Analyzed the dataset to answer various questions about news articles, including top websites, traffic analysis, sentiment analysis, and more.